 "No, not that."
 The tremor in her voice was close to panic.
 "He's sucked me dry.
 I couldn't light a candle!"

-Thin red lines of focused energy stabbed down, taking out two of the maelspikes looming over him.
-The huge tusked fishes tipped belly-up and faded away.
+Red lines of focused energy stabbed down, taking out two of the maelspikes looming over him.
+They tipped belly-up and faded away.
 Before he had had time to process what that meant, there was a whining roar of braking engines, a loud chuff, and a detonation on the temple platform immediately behind him.
 Heat blistered the back of his arms and legs.
 The tide of pyreflies streaming past his shoulders told him just how close he had come— to what?

-A blocky figure leapt down beside him, lugging a shoulder cannon even larger than Gippal's.
+A hefty figure leapt down beside him, lugging a shoulder cannon even larger than Gippal's.
 "Legendary jackass is right.
 Rikku, you okay?"

 "Wakka!"
 Rikku hurtled out of the chaos and snuggled against him, back to back, brandishing a knife.
 "The Celsius?"

 Wakka's gun was cumbersome for close combat, but useful as a ram.
-Auron followed the pair, dispatching the fiends it knocked down.
+Auron followed them, dispatching the fiends it knocked down.
 Off to their right, Elma and Pacce had been joined by Juno, forming a triangle of swords around Isaaru.
 More fiends fell to lances of red light from above.
-Looking up, Auron saw the flash of Baralai's white hair: he was leaning over the side of Gippal's flyer, picking off fiends with a marksman's precision.
+Looking up, Auron saw the flash of Baralai's white hair.
+He was leaning over the side of Gippal's flyer, picking off fiends with a marksman's precision.
 Nooj, braced against the opposite railing, was shooting down garuda.